shayanaqvi/top-down-open-world/README.md

 # Top-Down Open World
-A WIP top-down open world thing made in Godot
+A top-down 2D open world thing made in Godot, mainly to demo a camera system similar to that of the original Legend of Zelda.